braintree/runbook/README.md

 ### Adding to Runbook's Configuration

-You can add additional configuration to Runbook's configuration by prepending to Runbook::Configuration.
+You can add additional configuration to Runbook's configuration by prepending Runbook::Configuration.

 ```ruby
 module MyRunbook::Extensions